Paracosms/obsidian/Local Scholarship Essay.md

 - Conclusion
     - Most importantly, college would give me the resources and knowledge I need to be able to give back to the internet that raised me; I want to develop and contribute to software that makes the world a better place.

+THESIS:
-Born into the digital age, I grew up with a .
+Born into the generation with a heavy reliance on the internet .

 Coming from a Christian Filipino family, I looked up to my parents who were able to thrive in the US as first generation immigrants.
+My dad, working a job as a data analyst, bestowed on me my very